github-education-resources/GitHubGraduation-2021/_data/rushiranpise/rushiranpise.md

 ---
 name: Rushi Ranpise
 institution: Lokmanya Tilak College of Engineering
-quote: If it is important to you, you will find a way.
-If not you’ll find an excuse
+quote: It is Important to Follow Your Dreams and Heart.
+Do Something that Excites You.
 github_user: rushiranpise
 ---